 - Nominator's Supporting Statement: This statement is to be included within the principal nominator’s cover letter of endorsement.
 The supporting statement should outline the qualifications of the nominee for the specific honor/award.
 The nominator’s supporting letter should be no more than two pages.

-- A minimum of two to five letters of endorsement are required.
+- A minimum of two but not more than five letters of endorsement are required.
 Each letter should be no longer than one page.
 No more than one letter of endorsement may be from the same affiliation as the nominee.
 The nominator’s letter may be counted in the total number required.